Desert cottontail: Weather and food supply

 An extremely wet winter season means increased plant life in the spring, and thus increases in cottontail populations.
 However, if the wet winter is followed by a particularly dry summer, the plant life dries up quickly due to the extreme desert summer temperatures, and can have the opposite effect, and can lead to hunger for the now over-populated cottontails.

 Status and conservation

 Since 1996, the desert cottontail has been rated of least concern on the IUCN Red List; it does not appear on the state or federal list of endangered species.
 The desert cottontail is considered a game species in the United States by individual state wildlife agencies.
-It is also not considered to be threatened by the state game agencies in the United States, as it is common throughout most of its range in Mexico.
+It is also not considered to be threatened by the state game agencies in the United States, It is common throughout most of its range in Mexico.
 None of the twelve subspecies are thought to be under threat and no new conservation measures are needed.